yadavgaurav251/Context-Aware-Recommender/README.md

 Feel free to **file a new issue** with a respective title and description on the the   [yadavgaurav251/Context-Aware-Recommender](https://github.com/yadavgaurav251/Context-Aware-Recommender) repository.
 If you already found a solution to your problem, **we would love to review your pull request**!

 ## 📘&nbsp; License
-The Sulu content management system is released under the under terms of the [MIT License](LICENSE).
+The Project is released under the under terms of the [MIT License](LICENSE).